-Major winter storm, possible blizzard to slam Northeast Saturday
+Major winter storm, possible blizzard to slam Northeast on Saturday

-A similar story could unfold in New York City, but uncertainty remains sky-high in the Big Apple.
-Computer model simulations drop anywhere between 2 inches and 2 feet of snow in the New York City, making the forecast a nail-biter.
-Lesser snowfall is expected in Philadelphia and Washington D.C.
+A similar story could unfold in New York, but uncertainty remains sky-high in the Big Apple.
+Computer model simulations drop anywhere between 2 inches and 2 feet of snow in New York, making the forecast a nail-biter.
+Lesser snowfall is expected in Philadelphia and Washington.

 The storm hasn’t even formed yet, and won’t until Friday, but its rate of rapid strengthening will easily qualify it as a “bomb cyclone.”